Sk3pz/matador/README.md

     ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣿⠀⠀⠀⠀⣿⠆⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
     ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠙⠷⣦⣤⡾⠋⠀
 # Matador
-Matador is an interpreted programming language written in rust designed for stock analysis using Chroma.
+Matador is a general purpose interpreted programming language for embedding in games and other applications.
 ### Code Example (Currently runs):
 ```
 /*